leockl/tool-ahead-of-time/README.md

 ## Quick Start 🚀

 Follow the notebook tutorials in the "tutorial" folder in this repo for a fast and practical guide:
-- "taot_tutorial_ChatOpenAI.ipynb" file for Langchain's ChatOpenAI library.
+- "taot_tutorial_ChatOpenAI.ipynb" file for example tutorial on Langchain's ChatOpenAI library (using DeepSeek-R1 on OpenRouter).
-- "taot_tutorial_AzureAIChatCompletionsModel.ipynb" file for Langchain's AzureAIChatCompletionsModel library.
+- "taot_tutorial_AzureAIChatCompletionsModel.ipynb" file for example tutorial on Langchain's AzureAIChatCompletionsModel library (using DeepSeek-R1 on Microsoft Azure).
-- "taot_tutorial_ChatOpenAI_QwQ32B.ipynb" file for example tutorial for tool calling support for QwQ-32B using Langchain's ChatOpenAI library (hosted on OpenRouter).
+- "taot_tutorial_ChatOpenAI_QwQ32B.ipynb" file for example tutorial on Langchain's ChatOpenAI library (using QwQ-32B on OpenRouter).

 ## Change Log 📖